bmw-software-engineering/lobster/documentation/schemas.md

 The *gh_root* is the github instance, for example `https://github.com`.
 The *gh_repo* is the combination of user and repo, for example `bmw-software-engineering/trlc`.
-The *exec_commit_id* is either a SHA on which the user had checkout before executing the `lobster-online-report` tool.
+The *exec_commit_id* is either a SHA on which the user had checked out before executing the `lobster-online-report` tool.
 Finally,
 *filename* and *line* has the usual meaning.